Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Do this:

-Review at the same time every day (build a habit)
+Review at the same time every day (build a habit).

-Keep reviews under 5 minutes (speed over depth)
+Keep reviews under 5 minutes (speed over depth).

-Flag anything red or yellow 2+ days
+Flag anything red or yellow 2+ days.

-Hold weekly action meetings consistently
+Hold weekly action meetings consistently.

 Don’t do this:

-Skip daily reviews when “nothing urgent” (drift happens slowly)
+Skip daily reviews when “nothing urgent” (drift happens slowly).

-Deep-dive during daily review (that’s weekly meeting)
+Deep-dive during daily review (that’s weekly meeting).

-Ignore yellow warnings (yellow today = red tomorrow)
+Ignore yellow warnings (yellow today = red tomorrow).

-Cancel weekly meetings (action rhythm breaks)
+Cancel weekly meetings (action rhythm breaks).

-The Three Problems That Break This Protocol
+The Three Problems That Break a 5-Metric Dashboard Protocol in $80K–$110K Businesses

 This protocol works when executed correctly.
 Here’s what breaks it.